jawj/zapatos-docs/src/index.md

 The option takes a mapping of property names to `sql` template strings (i.e. `SQLFragments`).
 The `RunResult` type variables of those template strings are significant, as they are passed through to the result type.

+Let's see `extras` in use, with an example that shows too how the `lateral` option can go well beyond simply mathcing a foreign key to a primary key.

 Take this new table:

 ```sql